mjclobo/mjclobo.github.io/_pages/projects.md

 with an SQG model (right) using an initial condition with energy at a few wavenumbers around 9 and random phases (similar to that of Fig. 11.8 in Vallis, 2017).
-The barotropic animation is run 4x as fast as the SQG animation
+The barotropic animation is run 4x as fast as the SQG animation.

 <video autoplay="autoplay" loop="loop" width="1120" height="630">
   <source src="/images/comb_9wav.mp4" type="video/mp4">